shanks005/Power_Electronics_Simulations/README.md

 # Power_Electronics_Simulations
-As a part of interest in research in power electronics these are circuit simulations for all power converters like AC-DC Converters DC-DC Converters DC-AC Converters and AC-AC Converters These are MATLAB simulink simulations at the initial stage.More complex simulations like multiphase star rectifiers,PWM Inverters,Device Characteristics,Power electronics with Machine Learning Projects will be added later as I progress ahead in the subject
+As a part of my interest in research in power electronics these are circuit simulations for all power converters for reference like AC-DC Converters DC-DC Converters DC-AC Converters and AC-AC Converters These are MATLAB simulink simulations at the initial stage.More complex simulations like multiphase star rectifiers,PWM Inverters,Device Characteristics,Power electronics with Machine Learning Projects will be added later as I progress ahead in the subject